 Thesis Project and Oral Defense

-For more detailed information, contact Suzann Holding, Director of Lifelong Theological Education and Doctor of Ministry Program.
+For more detailed information, contact Emlyn Ott, Director of Lifelong Theological Education and Doctor of Ministry Program.

 Diploma and Certificate in Congregational Development

 A Diploma in Congregational Development may be pursued by those interested in advanced study, yet do not want or need a degree.
-The academic credit requirements for the diploma are as follows: 7 DMin Core Required Courses, 2 Elective Courses, and a Congregational Study.
+The academic credit requirements for the diploma are as follows: 8 DMin Required Courses, 2 Elective Courses [no Thesis Proposal practicum or thesis required.]

-A Certificate in Congregational Development may be awarded for those pursuing advanced study when the following requirements are met: 4 out of the 7 Core Required DMin Courses and a Congregational Study.
+A Certificate in Congregational Development may be awarded for those pursuing advanced study when the following requirements are met: 5 out of the 8 Core Required DMin Courses, including Congregational Study [no Thesis Proposal practicum or thesis required.].

 Continuing Education and Non-Credit Opportunities